chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 There are also a number of torn up pieces of paper.
 {% end %}

-Matana Roberts keeps putting out great music is the Coin Coin album series.
+Matana Roberts keeps putting out great music in the Coin Coin album series.
 It never gets boring and it's always bringing new ideas.

 ## Pinegrove - Montclair (Live at the Wellmont Theater) ([Bandcamp](https://pinegrove.bandcamp.com/album/montclair-live-at-the-wellmont-theater))